Postdoctoral Fellowship

 Awareness of Differences/Multicultural Competence

-While most of the Post-doctoral Program Emphases represent relatively discrete areas of service delivery, the Emphasis in Awareness of Differences/Multicultural Competence cuts across programmatic boundaries.
+While most of the Post-doctoral Program Emphases represent relatively discrete areas of service delivery, the emphasis in Awareness of Differences/Multicultural Competence cuts across programmatic boundaries.
 Sensitivity to human differences is a fundamental tenet of our training program and center initiatives.
 Post-doctoral fellow’s individual psychotherapy caseloads are expected to be diverse as it relates to cultural and identity factors over the course of the training year.
 Diversity and intersectionality of a client’s identity is discussed within individual supervision and the post-doc may bring case discussions to other training seminars and consultation opportunities as appropriate.
 Additionally, post-docs will have opportunities to grow in their multicultural competence and cultural humility through participation with fellow staff members in book/podcast clubs (e.g., discussion of a book, show, or podcast surrounding an area of diversity), as well as through engagement in staff professional development trainings.
-As part of the orientation process, post-docs have the opportunity to meet with campus offices that provide programming for and services to minoritized student populations (e.g., Center for Sexual and Gender Diversity, Multicultural Resource Center).
+As part of the orientation process, post-docs have the opportunity to meet with campus offices that provide programming for and services to minoritized student populations (e.g., Center for Sexual and Gender Diversity, International Student and Scholar Advising).
 As part of their outreach experience, post-docs may request to provide programming to specific offices, students groups, etc. when such opportunities are available.
 A post-doc choosing the Consultation/Liaison/Outreach Secondary Emphasis may work with their emphasis supervisor to develop a liaison relationship and programming specifically tailored to meet the needs of a minoritized student group.
-Our goal in this emphasis area is for post-docs to grow in their multicultural competence and cultural humility, to utilize supervision to recognize blind spots and hots spots in the work and to openly approach and address these in supervision for continued clinical growth.
+Our goal in this emphasis area is for post-docs to grow in their multicultural competence and cultural humility, to utilize supervision to recognize blind spots and hots spots in the work, and to openly approach and address these in supervision for continued clinical growth.

-Collaboration with Psychiatric Services
+Consultation/Collaboration with Other Services

 Supervision